misterpatate/zf2-crontab/README.md

 ```
 The plugin system use the ZF2 PluginManager system but all you have to do is to add class and configure it inside this config file.

-- **demo** is the cannonical name of your job, you must put an Alpha/Numeric value here.
+- **demo** is the canonical name of your job, you must put an Alpha/Numeric value here.

 - **is_active** : if set to true the command will be include inside the cron table.
 - **invokableClasse** : the NAMESPACE+Name of your plugin Class.